Canada1Water/pymbcn/README.md

 ## Documentation

+See MBC_R/MBC.pdf

 ## References

-Based on methods described in:
-- Cannon, A.J., 2018.
-Multivariate quantile mapping bias correction...
+Cannon, A.J., 2018.
+Multivariate quantile mapping bias correction: An N-dimensional probability density function transform for climate model simulations of multiple variables.
+Climate Dynamics, 50(1-2):31-49. doi:10.1007/s00382-017-3580-6

+Cannon, A.J., 2016.
+Multivariate bias correction of climate model output: Matching marginal distributions and inter-variable dependence structure.
+Journal of Climate, 29:7045-7064. doi:10.1175/JCLID-15-0679.1

+Cannon, A.J., S.R.
+Sobie, and T.Q.
+Murdock, 2015.
+Bias correction of simulated precipitation by quantile mapping: How well do methods preserve relative changes in quantiles and extremes?
+Journal of Climate, 28:6938-6959. doi:10.1175/JCLI-D-14-00754.1

+Francois, B., M. Vrac, A.J.
+Cannon, Y. Robin, and D. Allard, 2020.
+Multivariate bias corrections of climate simulations: Which benefits for which losses?
+Earth System Dynamics, 11:537-562. doi:10.5194/esd-11-537-2020

-- Vrac, M., 2018.
-Multivariate bias adjustment of high-dimensional...
+Vrac, M., 2018.
+Multivariate bias adjustment of high-dimensional climate simulations: the Rank Resampling for Distributions and Dependences (R2D2) bias correction.
+Hydrology and Earth System Sciences, 22:3175-3196. doi:10.5194/hess-22-3175-2018

 ## License